Mictim/SwissCom.firstTask/README.md

 # SwissCom.firstTask

-In file config.properties can be change browser, and folder to chromedriver: browser=chrome chromedriver=/path/to/your/chrome/driver
+In the file config.properties browser and folder to chromedriver can be changed:

+browser=chrome
+chromedriver=/path/to/your/chrome/driver